deepakneog/PowerBi-Projects/README.md

 Hello there,

-Here you can find my PowerBI projects.
+Here you will find my PowerBI projects.